 Along with the above causes, there are Some Other Causes of Lower Back Pain.

-That includes the shape of your spine, and well spinal diseases, which are other culprits in lower back pain.
+That includes the shape of your spine, and well spinal diseases, which are other culprits in back pain.

 Don’t worry; treatment is available for each and every cause.